Multi-Scale Data Assimilation in Turbulent Models: Introduction

-The EnKF advances an ensemble of model realizations and, at every assimilation instant, applies statistically optimal linear updates, provided the forecast and observation errors are Gaussian.
-Because the ensemble itself furnishes flow-dependent (prior) error covariances, the EnKF dispenses with the tangent-linear and adjoint operators demanded by the classic Kalman filter.
+The EnKF advances an ensemble of model realizations and, at every assimilation instant, applies linear updates, provided the forecast and observation errors are Gaussian.
+Because the ensemble itself furnishes flow-dependent (prior) error covariances, the EnKF does not need to employ the tangent-linear and adjoint operators demanded by adjoint variational methods.
 However, in high-dimensional settings, computational constraints limit the ensemble size, introducing sampling noise that can erode covariance rank and trigger filter divergence~\cite{carrassi_2018,asch_data_assimilation_2016}.
 Practitioners therefore resort to inflation and covariance localization to maintain the need of ensemble spread and numerical stability \cite{gottwald_filter_divergence, sacher_bartello, inflation, raanes_adaptive_inflation_2019}.
 Despite these practical remedies, the EnKF and its extensions remain among the most widely used and readily implementable data assimilation methods for large-scale geophysical problems \cite{evensen_book, asch_data_assimilation_2016}.
 These limitations become particularly important in the multiscale, strongly intermittent dynamics of turbulence.
 The shell model considered here spans a few decades of scales and turnover times, and it faithfully reproduces the heavy-tailed, non-Gaussian statistics characteristic of small-scale turbulent fluctuations (see \hyperref[fig:turnover_time]{Fig.~\ref*{fig:turnover_time}(c)}).
-Such departures from Gaussianity degrade the nominal quasi-optimality of deterministic EnKF variants.
-For this reason, we adopt the \textit{stochastic} EnKF, which injects controlled Gaussian perturbations into the observations—or equivalently, into each ensemble member—at every analysis step.
-This added noise mitigates sampling error, enhances ensemble dispersion, and partly compensates for the non-Gaussian heavy tails generated by the fastest, most intermittent scales, thereby improving filter robustness in the highly nonlinear, multiscale regime addressed here.
+We adopt the \textit{stochastic} EnKF~\cite{enkf_practical} , which injects controlled Gaussian perturbations into the observations at every analysis step.
+This added noise mitigates the underestimation of the analysis uncertainty due to sampling error, enhances ensemble dispersion, and partly compensates for the non-Gaussian heavy tails generated by the fastest, most intermittent scales, thereby improving filter robustness in the highly nonlinear, multiscale regime addressed here.
 The present contribution therefore constitutes a first step toward systematically tailoring ensemble-based DA techniques to highly turbulent flows.